Canada is a prosperous place, with a thriving economy, high standards of life, significant acquisition power, and vast physical resources.

-You should conduct a careful assessment of what you want to achieve with your VPN and what your budget allows to acquire the most suitable option for you.
+You should conduct a careful assessment of what you want to achieve with your VPN and what your budget allows you to acquire the most suitable option.

 For Canada, a country with vast resources but a government that likes to spy on what their citizens are doing online, ExpressVPN, is the most reliable choice.